What is UGYG?

 - Study skills – Students who want to learn how to study more effectively.

 - Organization – Students who are “organizationally challenged.”
 They lose things, can’t find their papers, have papers crammed in the bottom of their backpacks, in the wrong folders, messy lockers or desks.
 These are students who find old papers and say, “Oops, I thought I turned that in” or “Oh!
 I was looking for that!”
 Students whose binders are out of control, whose bedrooms are a catastrophe.

 - Avoid consequences – Students who want to avoid having to go to summer school or repeat courses for recovery credit, who want to avoid stress caused by “the dip” pattern and who want to avoid arguments with parents about school.

-- Planners – Students who don’t like planners, lose planners, forget planners, barely use planners, who don’t know how to use planners to effectively track responsibilities.
-They often fool themselves by saying, “Planners don’t work for me, I’ll remember it.”
+- Planners – Students who don’t like planners, lose planners, forget planners, barely use planners, who don’t know how to use planners to reliably track responsibilities.
+They often fool themselves by saying, “Planners just don’t work for me, I’ll remember it.”